brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 It's hard to believe I'm writing a post about electric typewriters.
 My parents would be disappointed that my years of engineering education have come to this.
-But this is no ordinary typewriter.
+I can take solace in the fact that I'm not typing this **on** an electric typewriter.

+The IBM 1620 didn't have a screen or a mouse.
+But it had an integrated keyboard and printer in the form of a electric typewriter.
+This was not an ordinary typewriter.

 # Interesting Clock Feature